-- Receiving clear, consistent and effective mentoring in how to respond quickly to any behaviour or bullying that threatens emotional safety. - And following expert input by taking opportunities to practise, receive feedback and improve at: - Establishing a supportive and inclusive environment with a predictable system of reward and sanction in the classroom. - c) Working alongside colleagues as part of a wider system of behaviour management (e.g. recognising responsibilities and understanding the right to assistance and training from senior colleagues). - d) Giving manageable, specific and sequential instructions. - e) Checking pupils' understanding of instructions before a task begins. - f) Using consistent language and non-verbal signals for common classroom directions. - g) Using early and least-intrusive interventions as an initial response to low level disruption.
+- Receiving clear, consistent and effective mentoring in how to respond quickly to any behaviour or bullying that threatens emotional safety. - And following expert input by taking opportunities to practise, receive feedback and improve at: - Establishing a supportive and inclusive environment with a predictable system of reward and sanction in the classroom. - Working alongside colleagues as part of a wider system of behaviour management (e.g. recognising responsibilities and understanding the right to assistance and training from senior colleagues). - Giving manageable, specific and sequential instructions. - Checking pupils' understanding of instructions before a task begins. - Using consistent language and non-verbal signals for common classroom directions. f) - Using early and least-intrusive interventions as an initial response to low level g) disruption.

-Establish effective routines and expectations, by:
+- Establish effective routines and expectations, by:

-h) Discussing and analysing with expert colleagues how routines are established at the beginning of the school year, both in classrooms and around the school.

-And - following expert input - by taking opportunities to practise, receive feedback and improve at:

-- Creating and explicitly teaching routines in line with the school ethos that maximise time for learning (e.g. setting and reinforcing expectations about key transition points). - j) Reinforcing established school and classroom routines k) Discussing and analysing with expert colleagues effective strategies for liaising with parents, carers and colleagues to better understand pupils' individual circumstances and how they can be supported to meet high academic and behavioural expectations.
+h) Discussing and analysing with expert colleagues how routines are established at the beginning of the school year, both in classrooms and around the school. - And following expert input by taking opportunities to practise, receive feedback and improve at: - Creating and explicitly teaching routines in line with the school ethos that maximise i) time for learning (e.g. setting and reinforcing expectations about key transition points). - i) Reinforcing established school and classroom routines